JoshuaWordSmith/neufit-design/assignment/NEUFIT_DesignStudy_JoshuaSmith.md

 ![api editor app](editor.png)

-There are a couple different documentation formats available on that site, and the raw yaml file can be found at https://joshuawordsmith.github.io/neufit-design/docs/swagger.yaml
+I included a couple different documentation formats on there, but the raw yaml file can be found at https://joshuawordsmith.github.io/neufit-design/docs/swagger.yaml

 There are other presentations of the api spec available in the other navigation menu links